altruios/namshubettulpa/public/namshubettuple/redeye.md

 "M::Quickly!"
 *He complied and she watched it roll.*
 ~The shape inside.~
-~Barely even inside twisted and morphed through a repeating pattern.~ ~A pattern that burned in her brain.~
+~Barely even inside it twisted and morphed through a repeating pattern.~ ~A pattern that burned in her brain.~
 ~It was circular, and repeated itself.~
-~A story she didn’t understand looped over and over...~ ~As old as time itself.~
+~A story she didn't understand looped over and over...~ ~As old as time itself.~
 *She caught the marble, rushing back toward the center.*
 ~In front of her she saw a claw reach over the edge of the gear.~